gieglas/win-checks-bats/README.md

 windows-checks-bats
 ===================

-Batch files to do basic IT checks such as ping test, check log files etc
+Batch files to do basic IT checks such as ping test, check log files etc.

 These scripts output a JSON Array but can easily be changed to output anything else.

 Why?
 ----

 Needed to automate basic IT checks in an environment with different technologies and setups.
 Tried to make the scripts as flexible as possible.
+They are not complete and surely not perfect, but could be useful to someone so here they are.

 Installation
 ------------